MurphysLab/onasch_grains/README.md

 The purpose is described in Onasch (1993); Pierson (2014) is an open-access thesis with a description of the method.

 ## Method

 The method used by this algorithm determines the points at which two ellipses intersect using the polygonal approximation of the ROI in ImageJ.
-Typically the makeEllipse function produces 72-sided polygons when rendered as regions of interest (ROIs).
+Typically ImageJ's **makeEllipse** function produces 72-sided polygons when rendered as regions of interest (ROIs).
 In practice, this means that the method is an approximation compared to analytic calculations of ellipse intersections.
 However this is sufficinetly accurate for the intended purpose and has the added benefit that it can be extended to any other pair of [convex polygons](https://en.wikipedia.org/wiki/Convex_polygon).

 ### The algorithm: